Islam in Bulgaria: Religious infrastructure

-Controversy
+Controversies

 Islamic dress

 On 30 September 2016, the Parliament of Bulgaria, backed by the Patriotic Front passed the law that outlaws wearing burqas by women in public places in an effort to combat terrorism and migrants flowing through Europe.
 However, non-Bulgarian citizens are free to wear the burqa.

 Islamism

 In 2012, 13 Salafi imams were put on trial in the Pazardzhik District Court for "preaching anti-democratic ideology" and "opposition to the principles of democracy, separation of powers, liberalism, a rule-of-law state, basic human rights such as gender equality and religious freedom."
 In March 2014, one of the imams named Ahmed Musa Ahmed, was found guilty and sentenced to one year in prison.
 Two other imams were given suspended prison sentences and the other ten were fined.
 In 2015, the case was brought to an appellate court.

 In November 2014, several homes were raided in the Roma village of Izgrev of the Pazardzhik Province in southern Bulgaria.
 Among the 26 people who were arrested for 24 hours was Ahmed Musa Ahmed and six other preachers who were charged with support ISIS.
-Deputy Chief Prosecutor Borislav Sarafov stated that the preachers were propagating anti-democratic ideology and "non-native… 'Arab' forms of Islam" opposed to the "Turkish Islam" that has existed in Bulgaria for centuries.
+Deputy Chief Prosecutor Borislav Sarafov stated that the preachers were propagating anti-democratic ideology and "non-native...
+'Arab' forms of Islam" opposed to the "Turkish Islam" that has existed in Bulgaria for centuries.

 Multiple studies, including work by IMIR, have concluded that Salafi and Islamist ideology disproportionately affect the Roma Muslim community due to the community's low economic and educational standing compared to mainstream Bulgarian society.